Autodidac/AlmondEngine/README.md

 ### License
 Almond Engine is licensed under the Apache-2.0 License.
 See the LICENSE file for details.

-Spoiler: It's compatible with MIT, you need a license the same as MIT, but you must (state your changes) and trademark rights ARE implied.
+Spoiler: It's compatible with MIT, you need a license with the code the same as MIT, but you must (state your changes) and trademark rights ARE implied.